 (New Content, includes some from the Inequality article): Hypercapitalism WILL grow the economy effectively, but it puts us further into the depths of a service economy where half of America does not even have the wherewithal to purchase consumer goods, living paycheck to paycheck.
 Worse, hypercapitalism, while maxing upwards the wealth of the rich and the stock prices of businesses, puts America in an ultimately insupportable position in terms of the deficits it causes, leading into the future.
 Thus it is ultimately unsustainable and even very destructive to our economic security.
 It has bifurcated the middle class, allowing a privileged group to enjoy a luxurious lifestyle while sending most of what has been the backbone of America into a perilous economic existence essentially living as poor people, paycheck to paycheck.
 Did you know that at this time, 50 to 75 percent of Americans live paycheck to paycheck?
 This means that such a family is only one major, unexpected expense, such as a major car repair, or a factory closing, away from possible homelessness or certainly major poverty.

 Read Severe Inequality Is Incompatible With the American Dream, The Atlantic, Business, December 10, 2016, by Alana Semuels: “In the 1980s, the top 1 percent of adults earned 27 times more than the bottom 50 percent.
 Now, they earn 81 times more.”
-This data is from The Atlantic, a mainstream, respected magazine.
+This data is from The Atlantic, a mainstream, perhaps slightly conservative, respected magazine.
 Why this disparity of income?
 Why isn’t America more equal than this, in terms of income?
 It’s a POLITICAL problem with political solutions.
 You super-rich could fix it if you wanted to.
 This is too much inequality.
 Sure, there’s going to be some inequality, Jesus himself said there would be poor always.
 But America has gone from leading the world in upward mobility to being “in the middle of the pack,” about 20th among developed nations.
 Republicans have always pushed the myth that any American can “pull himself up by his own bootstraps.”
 To a certain extent, it might still barely be possible, but mostly not.
 It’s a myth, a lie, a talking point.
 What went wrong?
 GREED went wrong, greed caused the crisis of 2007-2008, and only the political will of all Americans directed at Congress can fix this.

 “Trickle down” as a way upon which to base a tax system, so far as I can see, basically was just a theory conceived as an excuse to lower the taxes of the rich and big business.
 And stimuluses in large part work the same way: 40 percent of Obama’s stimulus went to tax cuts for the rich.
 The poor saw very little of that.
 According to Scientific American, the lower 40 percent of us have just 0.3 percent of the wealth, while the Walton family (who own WalMart), alone own 42 percent of the wealth of America.
 In what way is this representative of a Christian society, where we are our brother’s keeper and actually love our neighbor as ourselves?
-In 2005, according to a Goodwill report, for a family of three with both parents working full time, they would both need to make $13 an our (by 2005 standards) to live at a middle class level.
+In 2005, according to a Goodwill report, for a family of three with both parents working full time, they would both need to make $13 an hour (by 2005 standards) to live at a middle class level.
 As it is, most employers do not hire for or give out full time jobs, so as to not have to provide the benefits which go with that.
 This is NOT the America I grew up with.

 If Donald Trump can’t fix this and give us more and better and better-paying jobs, soon it WILL be “all up” and the American economy will collapse.
 See Stockman, Soros, Paul, Others: A 40-50 Percent Market Crash is Inevitable, The Daily Walk with Love, October 3, 2017, by Paul Evans.
 I really wish someone would call that article to President Trump’s attention.
 The fact is, the real misery index (not the fake government one) makes the probable future clear, as do several economic indicators flashing red.
 And if the economy does collapse, it would be TWICE as bad as the great depression, so say the experts.
 That article makes clear that several major indicators are flashing red and stating that we are on the verge of economic collapse.
 But IF we fix inequality, perhaps using something along the lines of the Salt Lake City model discussed in the article on inequality, then the misery index goes down and America’s economic future looks much better, right?
 Why the top ten percent of us, economically, can’t see that it is in their interest to have the lower 90 percent of Americans buying consumer goods is beyond me (I mean, beyond their duty as supposedly Christian Americans).
 And I will just add that God hates injustice and loves the poor, it’s shot through the Bible, and he is a righteous and sometimes an angry God.